anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 **tenant_member**

--  *Tenant Level Admin* - typically assign to majority of tenant users to manage their resources
+-  *Tenant Level Admin* - typically assigned to majority of tenant users to manage their resources
 -  Permission to create/read/update/delete to all resources at the tenant project level